jworender/lle/Cases/Case_1/README.md

 expected, yields a better fit.
-However, the performance of the Random Forest fit is still inferior to that of the LASSO fit on transformed data, and the fitting process took a considerably longer 25 seconds on the same machine as the other two runs (which puts it at ~10x the execution time).
+However, the performance of the Random Forest fit is still inferior to that of the LASSO fit on transformed data, and the fitting process took a considerably longer 25 seconds on the same machine as the other two runs (which puts it at ~10x the execution time of the LASSO).

 ```r